 The College of Family Physicians of Canada (CFPC) is the professional association and the legal certifying body for the specialty of family medicine in Canada.
-Founded in 1954, it is a national organization of family physicians dedicated to improving the practice of medicine and the health of Canadians.
+Founded in 1954 with a core goal of ensuring that members engage in lifelong learning, it is a national organization of family physicians dedicated to improving the practice of medicine and the health of Canadians.

 - Who are the members of the CFPC?

 Family physicians across Canada make up the College.
 Membership is growing steadily, and as of August 2013, tallied more than 30,000 family physicians, students and residents.
 More than 21,000 family physicians have earned certification in family medicine and hold the CCFP designation; approximately 2,450 hold the EM designation for emergency medicine, and more than 5,100 are Fellows of the College of Family Physicians (FCFP).
 The College has 10 provincial chapters and sections for teachers, researchers, family physicians with special interests or focused practices, residents and medical students.
 Many members also serve on national and/or provincial committees, which are the primary driving force in the development of family medicine policy, programs, education, research, and advocacy initiatives.

 The CFPC establishes the standards for the training, certification and lifelong education of family physicians.
 It accredits postgraduate family medicine training in Canada’s 17 medical schools, conducts the certification examination in family medicine, and grants the CCFP designation to those who qualify as specialists in family medicine.
 In addition, the CFPC is a leading advocate of family medicine and quality health care for all Canadians.

 - What does the College NOT do?